 A PALM SUNDAY PROCESSION AND UPPER ROOM MEAL enacts the events of Holy Week and involves children and their parents in a first-century experience of telling stories about Jesus and learning about the origins of the Lord’s Supper.
-Click here for photos the 2019 Upper Room Meal.
+Click here for photos from past Upper Room Meals.

 CREATION SUNDAY in the spring celebrates God’s good creation and highlights how children of all ages are called to care for the earth.

 The program year ends with a PENTECOST PARTY, celebrating the “birthday” of the church and the baptism of each child.